gtagohdev/gtagohdev.github.io/privacy-policy.md

 &nbsp;
 ## Online Privacy Policy Only
-This Privacy Policy applies only to our online activities and is valid for visitors or users of our website or app services.
-This policy is not applicable to any information collected offline or via channels other than the website and app services.
+This Privacy Policy applies only to our online activities and is valid for visitors or users of our website and/or app services.
+This policy is not applicable to any information collected offline or via channels other than the website and/or app services.

 &nbsp;
 ## Changes to This Privacy Policy